MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/what-is-phone-system-in-office-365/getting-phones-for-skype-for-business-online/setting-up-common-area-phones.md

 f1keywords: None
 ms.custom:
 - Phone System
-description: Hier erfahren Sie die Schritte zur Bereitstellung, um die richtige Firmware erhalten möchten, aktualisieren sie bei Bedarf, Zuweisen von Lizenzen und Konfigurieren von Einstellungen für Telefone in öffentlichen Bereichen. ms.openlocfilehash: b92cef4234823c53faf6193d2e9e90fe3e5b60f0 ms.sourcegitcommit: 111bf6255fa877b3fce70fa8166e8ec5a6643434 ms.translationtype: MT ms.contentlocale: de-DE ms.lasthandoff: 04/23/2019 ms.locfileid: "32231155"
+description: Informieren Sie sich über die Bereitstellungsschritte, um die richtige Firmware zu erhalten, Sie bei Bedarf zu aktualisieren, Lizenzen zuzuweisen und Einstellungen für Telefone im öffentlichen Bereich zu konfigurieren. ms.openlocfilehash: 0e673bc0a236cbf12aa305c3fc658dffe039c0e3 ms.sourcegitcommit: a6d34297fd4e91e873372513b270f34e15cb8003 ms.translationtype: MT ms.contentlocale: de-DE ms.lasthandoff: 05/17/2019 ms.locfileid: "34162582"
 ---
 # <a name="set-up-common-area-phones"></a>Einrichten von Telefonen für gemeinsame Bereiche
 A common area phone (CAP) is typically placed in an area like a lobby or another area that is available to a lot of people.
 For example, a reception area phone, door phone or meeting room phone, CAPs are set up as devices rather than users and automatically sign into a network.
 In the steps below, we’ll help you set up an account for Phone System with Calling Plans so you can deploy these types of phones for your organization.